-So you have completed your medical coding training.
+So you have completed your medical coding training online or at a school.
 You have big plans to make a career in the medical coding field.
 Smart move!
 Your next step is to take either the Certified Professional Coder (CPC®) exam or the Certified Coding Specialist-Physician Based (CCS-P) exam.

 … you are basically freaking out with the thought of failing your next attempt at your CPC® exam!

 Guess what… I was there once before just like you.
 I remember a time when I was in overwhelm in a hotel room with the test looming just days in the future.
-I had to pass the test.
-My job depended on it.
+I had to pass the CPC® exam because my job and future depended on it.
 Believe me, I feel your pain!

 Maybe this is your first time taking the CPC® exam.
 Maybe you have failed before and this is your second or third time trying to get certified.
 Either way, you are desperate for any method that you could use to improve your chances of passing the medical coding exam.
 Well, I have good news…